Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Are Visual Fidelity and Contrastiveness Indicative of VLM Correctness?

 Expected Calibration Error (ECE)~\cite{guo2017calibration} is typically used to evaluate how accurately a model's confidence estimate reflects the true accuracy of its predictions.
 We evaluate our quality scoring functions using ECE by interpreting the quality scoring functions as confidence estimates.

-\paragraph{Results.} Tables~\ref{tab:disc_results} and~\ref{tab:ece_results} compare three sets of explanation qualities: existing ones developed for text-only explanations (Simulatability, Informativeness, Plausibility), our proposed qualities (Visual Fidelity, Contrastiveness), and combinations of Visual Fidelity and Contrastiveness.
+\paragraph{Results.} \Cref{tab:disc} and \Cref{tab:ece} compare three sets of explanation qualities: existing ones developed for text-only explanations (Simulatability, Informativeness, Plausibility), our proposed qualities (Visual Fidelity, Contrastiveness), and combinations of proposed qualities.

-We observe that on A-OKVQA, across all three VLMs, our proposed quality scoring functions achieve higher Discriminability scores and lower Expected Calibration Errors than existing scoring functions.
-We also see that all Discriminability scores are significant at $p < 0.001$, indicating that both our quality scoring functions are capable of distinguishing accurate and inaccurate VLM predictions.
-Further, \textbf{combining the Visual Fidelity and Contrastiveness quality scores results in even higher Discriminability scores and lower calibration errors}, highlighting complementary utility.
-On VizWiz, we similarly find that Visual Fidelity is better calibrated than baseline quality scoring functions, and is better at distinguishing correct and incorrect predictions made by LLaVA.
+We observe that across all datasets and models, our proposed quality scoring functions almost always achieve higher Discriminability scores and lower Expected Calibration Errors than existing scoring functions across all models.
+Most differences in Discriminability on these datasets are statistically significant ($p < 0.001$), confirming that our metrics effectively distinguish accurate from inaccurate predictions.
+We also find that our explanation-based metrics significantly outperform standard logit-based uncertainty baselines on complex reasoning tasks (see \Cref{sec:apx_uncertainty_baselines}).
+On VizWiz, while \llava shows strong discriminability, \gpt and \qwen exhibit lower or negative scores on all scoring functions; as discussed in \Cref{sec:apx_vizwiz_negatives}, this is primarily due to valid answers being penalized by the dataset's strict ground truth.
+Crucially, \textbf{combining the Visual Fidelity and Contrastiveness quality scores results in the best overall Discriminability and Calibration}, highlighting their complementary utility.

 Figure~\ref{fig:calib-curves} shows calibration curves for the baseline qualities, our proposed qualities, and an average of Visual Fidelity and Contrastiveness, for explanations generated by \qwen on the A-OKVQA task.
-We observe that Informativeness's low calibration error is achieved by assigning high scores to all explanations.
-Our proposed quality scores achieve a lower calibration error while assigning a wider spread of scores across all evaluation samples.
+We observe that Informativeness's low calibration error is achieved by assigning high scores to all explanations, while our proposed quality scores achieve a lower calibration error while assigning a wider spread of scores.

+\paragraph{Verifier robustness.} To test whether VF's behavior depends on the specific verifier model, we replace the default GPT-4o with two smaller open verifiers (Gemma-3n-E4B and Qwen2.5-VL-7B). \Cref{sec:verifier_robustness} shows that all three yield comparable discriminability and calibration, indicating VF remains stable across verifier architectures.